 A. For Proposal 1, you may either vote "FOR" all the nominees for director or you may abstain from voting for any nominee you specify.
-For Proposal 2, 3, 4 and 5, you may vote "FOR" or "AGAINST" or you may abstain from voting.
-For Proposal 6, you may vote for a frequency of one year, two years or three years or you may abstain.
+For Proposals 2, 3, 4 and 5, you may vote "FOR" or "AGAINST" or you may abstain from voting.
 The procedures for voting are fairly simple:

-Stockholder of Record: Shares Registered in Your Name - If you are a stockholder of record, you may vote in person at the annual meeting or you can vote by returning the enclosed proxy card.
-Whether or not you plan to attend the annual meeting, we urge you to vote by proxy to ensure your vote is counted.
-You may still attend the annual meeting and vote in person even if you have already voted by proxy.
+Stockholder of Record: Shares Registered in Your Name - If you are a stockholder of record, you may vote in person at the Annual Meeting or you can vote by returning the enclosed proxy card.
+Whether or not you plan to attend the Annual Meeting, we urge you to vote by proxy to ensure your vote is counted.
+You may still attend the Annual Meeting and vote in person even if you have already voted by proxy.

-Beneficial Owner: Shares Registered in the Name of a Broker, Bank or other agent - If you are a beneficial owner of shares registered in the name of your broker, bank, or other agent, you should have received this proxy statement from that organization rather than from iBio.
+Beneficial Owner: Shares Registered in the Name of a Broker, Bank or other Agent - If you are a beneficial owner of shares registered in the name of your broker, bank, or other agent, you should have received this proxy statement from that organization rather than from iBio.
 Simply follow the voting instructions provided by that organization.
-To vote in person at the annual meeting, you must obtain a valid proxy from your broker, bank or other agent.
+To vote in person at the Annual Meeting, you must obtain a valid proxy from your broker, bank or other agent.
 Follow the instructions from your broker, bank or other agent included with these proxy materials, or contact your broker, bank or other agent to request a proxy form.